Vietnam Travel Guide: Experience Stunning Halong Bay in Style with Aphrodite Cruises

 Back in March, we snagged some last-minute tickets to Hanoi so naturally we booked a luxury Halong Bay cruise to sail across the open waters!
 It is by far one of the most magical and relaxing travel experiences of my life, and I can’t recommend cruising in Halong Bay highly enough.

 There are so many options for Halong Bay tour operators, different price points, different itineraries, and we also had to decide on a day trip, overnight trip or multi-day trip in Halong Bay – it can all become a little confusing especially when they all purport to be one of the “best Halong Bay tours”.
 If you are planning a trip to Halong Bay in Vietnam, here are some essential things to know before you book and my Aphrodite Halong Bay cruise review!

 Important things to know before visiting Halong Bay, Vietnam

 - You can apply for a 30 day Vietnam e-visa if you hold a passport from one of these 46 countries.
 The official Vietnam e-visa website is here, and though the design is horrific it works fine.
 However, if you hold a passport from certain Southeast Asian and European countries you may be eligible to enter visa-free – check this guide for more details.
 Note: There are many websites purporting to be the “official” visa website and some even have a “.gov.vn” domain, so be careful when you apply for a Vietnam visa online!

 - To get to Halong Bay you should fly into Noi Bai International Airport, located on the outskirts of Hanoi.

 - The currency in Vietnam is the Vietnamese Dong.
 The exchange rate is approximately US$1 to 23,000 Dong.
 Yes – THOUSAND.
 Cash is king in Vietnam so exchange some money when you arrive at the airport.

 - Stay connected and buy a local SIM card at the airport.
-You’ll get 7 GB of data for just US$6 by pre-purchasing your SIM card here!
-Most Halong Bay boats do not offer wifi.
+You can get 60 GB of data for just US$6 by pre-purchasing your SIM card here!
+Most Halong Bay boats do not offer wifi in your room.

 How to get from Hanoi to Halong Bay